Connect

 An online space where Canadian stakeholders in harm reduction and drug policy come together, learn, and network on specific topics.

-Not just webinars, we strive to provide an online space where authentic connections are made on issues that affect us all.
+We strive to provide an online space where authentic connections are made on issues that affect us all.

 Pulling together key contacts to discuss the topic we also gather related journal articles, resources, media and tools and provide these resources along with the #StimulusConnect recordings as posted below.